New York / Jefferson County

 What is the housing market like in Lorraine, NY?

-Lorraine’s housing market features affordable options, with a median home price of $129,000 and an owner-occupied rate of nearly 85%.
-Home values have appreciated over 6% in the past year, making it a stable environment for both buyers and renters.
+The local housing market is strong, with a median home price of $129,000 and an owner-occupied rate of nearly 85%.
+The market has seen a 6.2% appreciation over the past year, and rental vacancy rates remain moderate at 6.1%.
+Lorraine offers a mix of stability and opportunity for both buyers and renters.

 $129,000